Data Flow in a Pipeline

 Hevo ingests your data from Sources, applies Transformations on it, and brings it to the Schema Mapper.
 In the Schema Mapper, you can define how the data is mapped in the Destination.
 You can map the tables and columns, omit columns, or skip loading the data to a table in the Destination.
 Hevo can automatically create and manage all these mappings for you if you enable Auto Mapping for a Pipeline.
 Based on the configurations applied in this stage, the data from the Source is mapped to the data in the Destination.

-Stage 5: Staging in GCS/S3 bucket
+Stage 5: Staging data in intermediate storage locations

 In the case of JDBC Destinations, such as MySQL, PostgreSQL, and MS SQL Server, the data is directly loaded to the Destination tables from the Schema Mapper phase.

-Stage 6: Loading
+Stage 6: Loading data

 Loading to PostgreSQL, MS SQL Server, MySQL: Data is replicated from the Schema Mapper based on the primary keys defined in the Destination table.
 Here, data is not staged in S3/GCS buckets and is bulk inserted directly to the Destination.
 As part of loading the data, deduplication is done to ensure that unique records are replicated and duplicates are dropped.
 This deduplication is done using the value of the primary key.
-It is recommended not to use these databases as a Destination if the volume of data is high as they do not perform well while ingesting a huge volume of data.
+It is recommended not to use these databases as a Destination if the volume of data is high, as they do not perform well while ingesting a huge volume of data.
 Read Loading Data in a Database Destination for details about how data is loaded to the database.